The 3 Principles explained

-The Philosopher Syndney Banks developed this model as a way of discribing an enlightenment experience he had when he was a middle aged man looking for the root of his inner disharmony.
+The Philosopher Syndney Banks developed this model as a way of discribing an experience he had when he was a middle aged man looking for the root of his inner disharmony.

 Mind - Consciousness - Thought

 Thought - Our meaning making, thinking, the stories we tell ourselves

 Consciousness - Our awareness of day to day experiences

 Mind - The infinite field in which all the above takes place.

 We each of us have between 70,000 and 100,000 thoughts a day wizzing through our heads.
 Given that, I think we can agree that the likelyhood of being able to exert control over that endless stream, is pretty unlikely.

 Each time we have a thought we make some meaning out of it, in order to try and make sense of the world around us.
 The trouble is we can only make meaning based on past events and experiences and our cultural settings or even what others around us helpfully suggest.
 From this soup we draw our often very misinformed conclusions.

 From that river of thought follows a river of feelings.